google/WebFundamentals/src/content/en/ilt/pwa/lab-responsive-design.md

 Save the file.
 Refresh the page in the browser and <a href="tools-for-pwa-developers#mobile">check the page in device mode</a>.
 Notice the page is no longer zoomed out and the scale of the content matches the scale on a desktop device.
 If the content behaves unexpectedly in the device emulator, toggle in and out of device mode to reset it.

-__Warning:__ Device emulation gives you a close approximation as to how your site will look on a mobile device, but to get the full picture you should always test your site on real devices.
-You can learn more about debugging Android devices on <a href="/web/tools/chrome-devtools/remote-debugging/">Chrome</a> and <a href="https://developer.mozilla.org/en-US/docs/Tools/Remote_Debugging">Firefox</a>.
+Note: Device emulation gives you a close approximation as to how your site will look on a mobile device, but to get the full picture you should always test your site on real devices.
+You can learn more about debugging Android devices on  [Chrome](/web/tools/chrome-devtools/remote-debugging/) and  [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Remote_Debugging).

 #### Explanation